 All anybody can talk about is the dinner party last Saturday, and not in a good way.
 Everybody felt uncomfortable and left early.
-You’re hosting next time and want to know how to make your guests feel welcome.
+You’re hosting the next time and want to know how to be an amazing hostess.

 But isn’t it kind of up to them how they feel about something?
 Yes and no. You can’t control how somebody feels but you can certainly create an environment to influence those feelings.

 Think of the parties you’ve attended.
 The good and the bad.
 What was the difference?